Homological stability for automorphism groups: Stability with twisted coefficients

 \begin{ex} Let $(FI,\sqcup,\emp)$ be the category of finite sets and injections. ($FI=U\Sigma$ for $\Sigma$ the groupoid of finite sets and isomorphisms, with monoidal product induced by disjoint union---see Section~\ref{setex}.)
 Let $F:FI\to \Z\operatorname{-Mod}$ be defined on objects by

 send all isomorphisms to the identity map, and all non-isomorphisms to the zero map.
 Take $X=\{*\}$ and $A=\emp$.
 Then $F$ is a degree $-1$ functor with respect to $X$ at $m+1$. \end{ex}

-\begin{exprop} A coefficient system $F : FI \to R\operatorname{-Mod}$ is of finite degree if it is ``presented in finite degree" \cite{Dja13,ChurchEllenberg}.
-In particular, if $F$ is generated in degrees $\leq r$ and related in degrees $\leq d$, then it is of degree $r$ at $d+\min(r,d)$. \end{exprop} \begin{proof} Djament has shown \cite[Proposition 4.4]{Dja13} that an $FI$-module is generated in degree $\leq r$ if and only if it is {\em strong polynomial} of degree $\leq r$, that is, its $r$th iterated cokernel is trivial.
-It remains to show that $\ker(F)$ is bounded (that is, vanishes in large enough degree) if $F$ is presented in finite degree.
+Functors $F : FI \to R\operatorname{-Mod}$ are also known as {\em $FI$-modules}, and under this name have a well-developed theory.
+In the following example we freely use this theory: see e.g.\ \cite{ChurchEllenberg} for the necessary background.

-Suppose that $F$ is presented in finite degree, where $0 \to V \to W \to F \to 0$ is a short exact sequence of $FI$-modules with $W$ free and generated in degree $\leq r$, and $V$ generated in degree $\leq d$.
-It follows from \cite[Theorem 3.8]{ChurchEllenberg} that $\ker(F)$ (called $H_1^D(F)$ in that paper) vanishes in degrees $\geq d+\min(r,d)$.
-Thus $F$ has finite degree in our sense. \end{proof}
+\begin{exprop} A coefficient system $F : FI \to R\operatorname{-Mod}$ is of finite degree if it is presented in finite degree.
+More precisely, if $F$ is generated in degree $\leq k$ and related in degree $\leq d$, then it is of degree $k$ at $d+\min(k,d)$. \end{exprop} \begin{proof} Djament has shown \cite[Proposition 4.4]{Dja13} (see also \cite[Prop.~4.6]{ChurchEllenberg}) that an $FI$-module is generated in degree $\leq k$ if and only if it is {\em strong polynomial} of degree $\leq k$, that is, its $k$th iterated cokernel is trivial.
+It remains to show that $\ker(F)$ is bounded (that is, vanishes in large enough degree) if $F$ is presented in finite degree, and that the same holds for the kernel of its iterated cokernels.
+This follows from Theorem 4.8 in \cite{ChurchEllenberg} and its proof: Equation (18) in the proof holds for $p=1$ and $a=j+1\ge 1$, and by the theorem, the middle term vanishes for $n > d+\min(k,d) -1-(j+1) + 1=d+\min(k,d)-j-1$, which in our terms means is of degree $-1$ at $d+\min(k,d)-j$.
+Now equation (18) implies that the same holds for the right most term, which, in our notation and for $W=F$, is $\ker(\coker^j(F))$ (as $\ker F$ and $\coker F$ are denoted $H_1^D(F)$ and $D(F)=H_0^{D}(F)$ in that paper). \end{proof}